TarunTomar122/digital-garden/v2/my-garden/projects/anime-recomend.md

 ###

-So it was the summer of 2021...
+It was the summer of 2021...
 Rohan convinced me to watch an anime called "Attack on Titan".
 6 hours and 8 episodes later he was showing me the [MyAnimeList](https://myanimelist.net/) website where the anime freaks like him rate and review the anime they watch.

 ####